nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/understand-expression-and-scripting-languages-used-in-nuxeo.md

 - Operation chains use the [MVEL scripting language](https://github.com/mvel/mvel).
 - Widget fields, the Enablement tabs and the workflow's Availability tab (aka filters) use the EL expression language.
-- Email templates use the [Freemarker templating language](http://freemarker.org/).
+- Email templates use the [FreeMarker Templating Language](https://freemarker.apache.org/) (FTL).
-- Document templates can either use the Freemarker or MVEL scripting languages depending on the rendering engine chosen.
+- Document templates can either use the FreeMarker or MVEL scripting languages depending on the rendering engine chosen.

 ## What Variables Can I Use?